-If the goal frame is deliberately displaced in the last two minutes of the game or any time in overtime, a penalty shot/optional minor penalty shall be assessed.
+If the goal frame is deliberately displaced in the last two minutes of the game or any time in overtime, a penalty shot/ optional minor penalty shall be assessed.

-If a player on the defending team deliberately displaces the goalpost when the goalkeeper has been removed, if in the opinion of the Referee, the puck would have entered the goal - thereby preventing an obvious and imminent goal - a goal shall be awarded in lieu of the penalty shot. (f) If a goalkeeper (all classifications) or player (excluding Adults) deliberately removes their helmet/facemask during a breakaway (see Glossary), a penalty shot/optional minor penalty shall be awarded.
+If a player on the defending team deliberately displaces the goalpost when the goalkeeper has been removed, if in the opinion of the Referee, the puck would have entered the goal - thereby preventing an obvious and imminent goal - a goal shall be awarded in lieu of the penalty shot.

-If a goalkeeper (all classifications) or player (excluding Adults) deliberately removes their helmet/facemask during the last two minutes of the game or any time during overtime, a penalty shot/optional minor penalty shall be assessed.
+(e) If a goalkeeper (all classifications) or player (excluding Adults) deliberately removes their helmet/facemask during a breakaway (see Glossary), a penalty shot/optional minor penalty shall be awarded.